 Step One – WGTC Application and Application Fee

-Submit a completed application online or to the Admissions Office at the campus you will be attending.
+Submit a completed application online or to the One-Stop Enrollment and Success Center at the campus you will be attending.
 Pay a one-time, $25 non-refundable application fee in U.S. currency by credit card, money order, or check drawn on a U.S. bank payable to Wiregrass Georgia Technical College.

 - Apply Online – Must complete BOTH of the following: